phil-6/dailybrew/public/main.md

 - **Dashboard Stats** See some key stats on your dashboard
 - **Coffee Ratio** We do the hard part and calculate the coffee:water ratio for you.
 - **Easier Create Coffee Form** If there's a coffee we're missing, adding it should be easier now.
+- **Brews Index** See a historical list of your brews

 ### Features we’re working on.
+- **More Coffees** We're adding more coffees to our database all the time, we're trying to do it in an automated, reusable way, so it's not that quick
+- **Available Coffees** See which coffees a roaster has currently available and see a roasters historic coffees
+- **Improved Brew View** The view which shows you an individual brew is very functional at the moment, we're working on improving this.
 - **Brews on Coffee** See how other people are brewing your favourite coffees
-- **Brews Index** See a historical list of your brews
 - **Review Coffees** Leave reviews on the coffees you've tried and read others reviews.
 These can be private to you or public to other daily brew members, you decide.
 - **Public Reviews** See what others have to say about the coffees you love
+- **Public Profile** Share your key stats and recent brews and see what other people are drinking too.
+Of course, you control your privacy on this.
 - **Better Recommendations** Based on the ratings you give to your coffees, we’ll work to recommend what could be a good next coffee to try.
-- **Better Filters** - We have a search which works for coffees and roasters at the moment but we're going to add some filters too.
+- **Better Filters** - We have a search which works for coffees and roasters at the moment, but we're going to add some filters too.
 If you have any suggestions please let us know.
 - **More tips and pointers**
 - **Dark mode**